 Anytime you see or hear someone trying to divide populations into groups like this it’s important to try and understand why they might be doing so and what their motivations could be.
 Unfortunately, because of the ambiguous use of “unskilled labor” we can only discuss possibilities, but here are some possible goals that arbitrarily dividing workers can serve:

 - Create a psychological advantage.
 By creating two distinct groups, someone can leverage “contrast effect” bias to easily sway opinions.
-The contrast effect is a cognitive bias that leads people to see distorted differences between objects being compared, even if those differences.
+The contrast effect is a cognitive bias that leads people to see distorted differences between objects being compared - even if those differences are inconsequential.
 Some optical illusions are a great example of this, though the effect can also occur with more complex subjects (like when comparing two different sets of job duties) and can be triggered by either explicit or implicit comparisons.

 - Invent a barrier to entry.
 Sometimes people just want a reason to keep people out.
 You can see examples of this anytime anyone argues that we should only allow “skilled” immigration from “good” countries, or anytime you read a job post that describes itself as somehow both “entry level” and “requiring 3 to 5 years of experience” as if that requirement makes any sense at all.